ChristopherMorrison/College-Organization-Manager/README.md

 # College-Organization-Manager
 A semi-autonomous Python3 and Google Sheets based college organization management tool designed for easy deployment and use.
-Meant for groups of 10-500 due to current speed limitations of the API.
+Meant for groups of up to 500 due to current speed limitations of the API.

 Features: